nkb-bd/wp-debug-log-config-tool/readme.txt

 Please note: Constant values will be restored on plugin deactivation as it was before activating the plugin.

-= Roadmap - Upcoming Features =

-We're constantly working to improve the Debug Log Config Tool.
-Here are some features we're planning to add in future releases:

-**Developer Tools**
-* Code Snippets Runner: Securely run PHP code snippets for testing (admin only)
-* Theme Template Debugger: See which template files are being used on each page
-* Shortcode Analyzer: Debug shortcodes and their rendered output
-* Cron Job Manager: View, add, edit, and delete WordPress cron jobs
-* Transients Manager: View and clean up transients in the database

-**Performance Tools**
-* Memory Usage Profiling: Track memory usage across different parts of your site
-* Page Load Time Analysis: Measure and optimize page load performance
-* Asset Loading Monitor: See which scripts and styles are loaded on each page

-**Enhanced Debugging**
-* REST API Debugger: Monitor and log REST API requests and responses
-* AJAX Request Logger: Track AJAX requests for easier debugging
-* Conditional Debugging: Enable debug logging only for specific pages or conditions

-**UI Improvements**
-* Dark Mode: Dark theme for the debugging interface
-* Customizable Dashboard: Personalize which debug widgets appear
-* Export/Import Settings: Save and load your debug configurations

 == Installation ==